17 Miles - Short Rain-Drenched Ride To Globe; Meeting Mike Cisneros - February 19, 2017

 He was a good guy and it was obvious from all the homemade signs outside the store that visitors were welcome.
 Ken is a

-disabled veteran with a devout love for God.
-He desires to make money, but he's also interested in meeting and encouraging people like me.
+disabled veteran with a devout love for God who's interested in meeting and encouraging people like me.

 He's retired from normal work (whatever that means) and has been